-Where F is the is the footprint of fishing effort within an LME as a proportion of the total LME area, and A is the swept area ratio of the LME.
-Here we define the footprint, F, as the proportion of the seafloor that is fishing covers with spatially overlapping fishing events removed and is calculated based on the assumption that fishing effort is randomly distributed within 2 km x 2km, and is calculated as:
+where F is the is the footprint of fishing effort within an LME as a proportion of the total LME area, and A is the swept area ratio of the LME.
+Here we define the footprint, F, as the proportion of the seafloor that fishing covers with spatially overlapping fishing events removed.
+F is quantiifed based on the assumption that fishing effort is randomly distributed within 2 km x 2km, and is calculated as: